MightyPork/sbmp/spec/DATAGRAMS.md

 *Chunked bulk transfer* is a way of sending large amount of data in a series of short data packets (size is limited by the rx buffers).

-This spec defines the datagram types and procedure, implementation is left to the user.

 It's recommended to use the "session listener" feature of the reference library (if you use the library).